Project

 Some of the benefits include:

-- Better workforces – diverse and inclusive workforces are:
+- Better workforces – diverse and inclusive workforces are: more efficient,more creative and innovative,better at problem solving and decision making, andbetter at attracting top talent.

-- Better organisations – diverse and inclusive organisations are more likely to:
+- Better organisations – diverse and inclusive organisations are more likely to: perform better,have greater employee satisfaction, andreduced absenteeism.

-- more responsive to needs.
+- Better services improved access,more responsive to needs.

 - Better employment outcomes for all.